 Garçon Wines is introducing a new flavour of enterprise to the world of wine – and some of the most influential trade, brand, retail and e-commerce events have invited us to the party.

 Our bottles and the competitive edge they offer the drinks industry are the talk of the town.
 That’s why we’re being asked to attend a growing number of high-profile, professional events to share our vision.

 WORLD BEVERAGE INNOVATION AWARDS

-Quite simply, we’re overflowing with success – and that’s recently been recognised at one of the most prestigious events in the business, the World Beverage Innovation Awards 2017, where we walked away with the coveted ‘Best New Beverage Concept’ award, winning against such giants as Diageo, Krones and RC Cola International.
+In September last year we were recognised at one of the most prestigious events in the drinks industry, the World Beverage Innovation Awards 2017, where we walked away with the coveted ‘Best New Beverage Concept’ award, winning against such giants as Diageo, Krones and RC Cola International.

 Organised by FoodBev Media, the influential awards have been running for 15 years and are recognised as the gold standard for innovative ideas in our sector – and as a real hallmark of success.
 The judges considered 227 entries from more than 33 countries in 25 categories.